netscaler/netscaler-observability-exporter/docs/deploy-coe-with-zipkin.md

 ## Deploy application with tracing enabled

-To deploy a sample application with tracing enabled, perform the following steps:
+The following is a sample application deployment with tracing enabled.

 **Note**: If you have a pre-deployed web application, skip the steps 1 and 2.